ulinja/gobatmon/README.md

 - a battery
 - a running notification server (`swaync`, `dunst` etc.)

-If you are using a desktop environment (Xfce/Gnome/Plasma etc.) you most likely don't need this software.
+> If you are using a desktop environment (Xfce/Gnome/Plasma etc.) you most likely don't need this software.

-Gobatmon uses DBUS to dispatch desktop notifications.
+> Gobatmon uses DBUS to dispatch desktop notifications.

+Gobatmon's behavior is fully configurable using commandline arguments.

 ## Usage

 Simply run it by executing `gobatmon`.
+Gobatmon will run continuously.

+The following options can be configured:

 ```
 gobatmon [OPTIONS]